-Second, determine the reduction percentage by dividing the early withdrawal amount determined by the Contract Value prior to the withdrawal: $25,000 \div 221,490 = 0.1129$ or 11.29%.
+Second, determine the reduction percentage by dividing the early withdrawal amount determined by the Contract Value prior to the withdrawal: $$25,000 \div $221,490 = 0.1129$ or 11.29%.

-Third, determine the new Protected Payment Base by reducing the Protected Payment Base immediately prior to the withdrawal by the greater of (a) the total withdrawal amount (\$25,000) and (b) the reduction percentage ($$207,000 \times 11.29\%$) = \$23,370.
+Third, determine the new Protected Payment Base by reducing the Protected Payment Base immediately prior to the withdrawal by the greater of (a) the total withdrawal amount (\$25,000) and (b) the reduction percentage ($\$207,000 \times 11.29\%$) = \$23,370.
 Since \$25,000 is greater than \$23,370, the new Protected Payment Base is computed by subtracting \$25,000 from the prior Protected Payment Base: \$207,000 - \$25,000 = \$182,000.

 At Year 3 Contract Anniversary, since the Protected Payment Base was less than the Contract Value on that Contract Anniversary, an Automatic Reset occurs which increases the Protected Payment Base to an amount equal to 100% of the Contract Value (compare balances at Year 3 Contract Anniversary - Prior to and After Automatic Reset).
-The Protected Payment Amount remains at \$0 since the oldest Owner (youngest Annuitant for Non-Natural Owner; youngest Designated Life for Joint) has not reached age 591/2.
+The Protected Payment Amount remains at \$0 since the oldest Owner (youngest Annuitant for Non-Natural Owner or if this Rider is issued in California; youngest Designated Life for Joint) has not reached age 591⁄2.

 At Year 4 Contract Anniversary, since the Protected Payment Base was less than the Contract Value on that Contract Anniversary, an Automatic Reset occurs which increases the Protected Payment Base to an amount equal to 100% of the Contract Value (compare balances at Year 4 Contract Anniversary - Prior to and After Automatic Reset).
-The Protected Payment Amount is set to \$10,250 (5% × \$205,000) since the oldest Owner (youngest Annuitant for Non-Natural Owner; youngest Designated Life for Joint) reached age 591⁄2.
+The Protected Payment Amount is set to \$10,250 (5% × \$205,000) since the oldest Owner (youngest Annuitant for Non-Natural Owner or if this Rider is issued in California; youngest Designated Life for Joint) reached age 591⁄2.